ddnexus/pagy/docs/toolbox/paginators/keyset.md

 Depending on your order requirements, here is how you set it up:

++++ No order requirements
+!!!success If you don't need any specific ordering...

+`order(:id)` is the simplest choice because the `id` column is unique and already indexed.

+It is fast out of the box without any setup.
+<br><br><br><br>
+!!!

 +++ Specific order requirements
 !!!success If you need a specific ordering...

 - **In order to make it work**...
-  - Ensure that at least one of your ordered columns is unique OR append your primary keys to your order
+  - Ensure the uniquenes of the last ordered columns OR append your primary keys to your order.
 - **In order to make it fast**...<br/>
-  - Ensure that you create a unique composite DB index, including the exact same columns and ordering direction of your set.
+  - Ensure to have an index including the exact same columns and ordering direction of your set.

-!!!

-+++ No order requirements
-!!!success If you don't need any specific ordering...

-`order(:id)` is the simplest choice because the `id` column is unique and already indexed.

-It is fast out of the box without any setup.

 !!!
 +++